 Instructions

 - Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until smooth and creamy, about 3 minutes.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 Beat in the 3 eggs, 2 egg whites, and vanilla extract on high speed until combined, about 2 minutes.
 (Mixture will look curdled as a result of the egg liquid and solid butter combining.)
 Scrape down the sides and up the bottom of the bowl as needed.
 With the mixer running on low speed, slowly add the dry ingredients.
 With the mixer still running on low speed, slowly pour in the buttermilk then mix just until combined.
 You may need to whisk it all by hand to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.

 - Pour batter evenly into cake pans.
 If desired, weigh them with a kitchen scale to ensure accuracy.
 Set aside for a few minutes as you make the cinnamon swirl.